 31 January 2012

-The Daily Telegraph carried a prominent 1200 word account (the title wasn’t mine and my words were edited slightly in places).
+The Daily Telegraph carried a prominent 1200 word account (the title wasn’t mine).
+The published version was edited slightly.